New & Used Aston Martin Vantage: In Depth

 2011 Aston Martin Vantage SEnlarge Photo

-The Aston Martin Vantage is available as either a two-door coupe or convertible with cachet worthy of Mr. Bond himself.
-There's the choice between a V-8 and V-12 engine, and the Vantage provides a mix of near-supercar performance and luxury that few others can match.
+The Aston Martin Vantage is offered as either a two-door coupe or convertible with cachet worthy of Mr. Bond himself.
+There's the option of having a V-8 or a V-12 engine, and the Vantage provides a mix of near-supercar performance and luxury that few others can match.

 For more details on the current model, read our the 2014 Aston Martin Vantage review.